|Call||Application deadline||Assessment meeting|

 Proposals for PhD scholarships are invited.
-Two calls a year are expected, see above.
+One call is expected in 2023, see above.

-In between the OUH PhD Fund calls, the PhD Fund of the Region of Southern Denmark is open for applications.
+Apart from the OUH PhD Fund, the PhD Fund of the Region of Southern Denmark is open for applications.
 Deadlines and other information are available at the website of the Region of Southern Denmark (in Danish).

 “Patient first” is the underlying principle of OUH’s ambition in creating value for our patients.
 To offer the best treatment, retain and attract the best qualified staff to the benefit of patients, it is OUH’s ambition to strengthen research at the hospital.
 As one of several initiatives to reach this objective, OUH has set aside funding for PhD scholarships.

-A maximum of 12 stipends may be granted from the PhD Fund every year.
+A maximum of 6 stipends may be granted from the PhD Fund in 2023.

 Requirements for applicants